Highly trained patrollers and their dogs

-We currently have four fully certified dogs; Kala, Riki, Piper and Darwin, with a new puppy to start later this season.
+We have four working dogs at Crystal: Kala, Piper, Darwin, and Iggy.
 Field Labradors are often ideal for this work, but you will also see other breeds with a strong work drive and are small enough to be carried into a remote site.
 These dogs are more than a mascot for the ski patrol and certainly are not carrying whisky around under their necks.
-They are highly trained working dogs, and like the ones you see out working as a service dog, or keeping our airports safe, please do not approach or distract the dogs when you see them on the hill.
+They are highly trained working dogs, and like the ones you see out working as a service dog, or keeping our airports safe, please do not approach or distract the dogs when you see them on the hill. rich-text

 The dogs at Crystal are part of Cascade Mountain Rescue Dogs (CMRD), a 501 (c) 3 that supports the training and care of rescue dogs who train to be ready to respond anywhere in Washington State.

 One of our many fundraising methods is through seasonal dog shirts.
 Every year we offer a new design created in the partnership between our handlers and local artists.
-Our shirts can be found for purchase in the Aid Room at Ski Patrol, or at Country Animal Veterinary Hospital in Enumclaw.
+Our shirts can be found for purchase in the Aid Room at Ski Patrol.

 We’d love to hear from you!